mozman/ezdxf/docs/source/dxfinternals/acis.rst

     .. attribute:: entities

-        List of all entities as :class:`AcisEntity` instances managed by this builder.
-Every entity managed by this builder has to be stored in the list.
+        List of all entities as :class:`RawEntity` instances managed by this builder.

     .. attribute:: bodies

-        List of :class:`AcisEntity` instances, on entry for each body entity.
+        List of :class:`RawEntity` instances, on entry for each body entity.
-        The body entity is the root entity for a solid geometry.
+        The body entity is always the root entity for an ACIS geometry.

     .. automethod:: dump_sat